Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Introduction

 The technical novelty of this paper, compared to \cite{DaiLiuMa}, is that, unlike $B_p^X$, the operator $B_p^{\perp}$ \textit{is not} the spectral projector associated to the Kodaira Laplacian.
 This breaks apart most of the techniques used in \cite{DaiLiuMa}, \cite{MaHol}, as, for example, the relation with the heat kernel is no longer available.
 To remedy this, instead of Laplacian, we construct an “ad hoc" operator, see (\ref{eq_bpperp_a_ap_defn}), based on the restriction map and $B_p^X$, so that $B_p^{\perp}$ \textit{is} the spectral projector associated to this new operator.

 \begin{sloppypar} A similar idea of using spectral theory of operators other than Laplacian in the study of Bergman kernel has been used in symplectic reduction setting by Ma-Zhang \cite{MaZhBKSR}.
+The role of normal direction in the decay of Schwartz kernels as in Theorems \ref{thm_ext_as_exp} and \ref{thm_berg_perp_off_diag} was already present in \cite{MaZhBKSR}, even though the contexts of the two problems are completely different.
 In their manuscript, authors use the deformation of Laplacian by the Casimir operator, coming from Hamiltonian action of a compact Lie group.
 This deformation, differently from our setting, is a differential operator itself.
 This makes technical details of our article different, as here the spectral theory is applied to an operator, which is no longer local, and actually has a smooth Schwartz kernel. \end{sloppypar}

 We note that Theorems \ref{thm_logbk_exp_dc}, \ref{thm_berg_perp_off_diag} can be reformulated in terms of the so-called \textit{logarithmic Bergman kernel}, which corresponds to the Schwartz kernel of $B_p^{0}$.
 This is due to the obvious relation $B_p^X = B_p^{0} + B_p^{\perp}$, and the fact that the Schwartz kernel of $B_p^X$ is already well-understood by the results of Tian \cite{TianBerg}, Catlin \cite{Caltin}, Zelditch \cite{ZeldBerg}, Dai-Liu-Ma \cite{DaiLiuMa} and Ma-Marinescu \cite{MaMarOffDiag}.